lifecompartmentalized/lifecompartmentalized.github.io/content/about/_index.md

 These are my personal experiences, so they should not necessarily be generalized to other people living with these or similar disorders as different individuals may conceptualize their experiences differently.
 I am not a medical or mental health professional; just someone with lived experience who is trying to understand how I operate in order to heal.

-If you have any comments, suggestions, or relate to my experiences, please feel free to contact me at <a href="mailto:mail@lico.blog">mail@lico.blog</a>.
+If you have any comments, questions, suggestions, or relate to my experiences, please feel free to contact me at <a href="mailto:mail@lico.blog">mail@lico.blog</a>.